 “Can any hide himself in secret places that I shall not see him? saith the LORD.
 Do not I fill heaven and earth? saith the LORD.” – Jeremiah 23 v 24

 The reference to the ‘circle’ of the earth also goes against the idea that the earth has literal corners, as a circle doesn’t have corners.

 “Which shaketh the earth out of her place, and the pillars thereof tremble.” – Job 9 v 6

 The use of the term “pillars of the earth” has caused some to assume that the bible claims the world is flat and rests upon cylindrical pillars, such as those that hold up the roofs of ancient temples.
-In fact, modern geologists will confirm that the idea of pillars is actually an excellent description of what truly exists beneath the earth:
+While this is likely to be metaphorical, modern geologists will confirm that the idea of pillars is actually an excellent description of what truly exists beneath the earth:

 “Many times people have scorned the words in the Bible which mention the pillars on which the earth rests.
 As the magma plumes which formed the cratons stopped moving, they started solidifying.
 While the lower parts of the plumes under the cratons remain molten, the upper parts, have formed large, solid pillars.
 The plumes themselves extend through the crust and the asthenosphere and into the mantle.” – The Bible and Geology, by Berry Setterfield.

 The earth hangs upon nothing

 “He stretcheth out the north over the empty place, and hangeth the earth upon nothing.” – Job 26 v 7

 Not only does the bible mention pillars of the earth accurately, but it also mentions the fact that the earth hangs upon nothing.
 Indeed, the earth has no physical support holding it up, and we have now have pictures to prove it.

 If we place all of the above passages together we can come to either one the following conclusions: